niloysikdar/uSAIL/README.md

 ### <p align = "center"> uSAIL is a complete Smart Appraisal solution, created for smart employers to automatically determine the appraisal rate for an employee - based on the user data collected from their official devices, using multiple Key Performance Indices (KPIs) as parameters</p>

 ## INSPIRATION ⭐
+It's a known fact that corporate laptops are under full surveillance of the companies.
+The company can access almost all data on that device like browser history, installed software and programs, screen uptime, sleep cycles of the device, and many more.
+Therefore, these data can be very useful in creating a brief scorecard of an employee monitoring his overall performance all around the year.
+There’s a need to create a model to determine the scores based on data acquired from an employee's device so that the company can award appraisals based on these scores.

+With the Work-From-Home system slowly getting adopted in the corporate culture, employers feel the need to keep a check on their employees’ overall productivity and reward them for their integrity on the basis of how wisely they are using their official devices during work hours.
+This also leaves space for an employee to gain a special appraisal based on their own performance.

 ## OUR SOLUTION 📌